mailjet/wordpress-mailjet-plugin-apiv3/README.md

 3. Activate the Mailjet extension through the 'Plugins' menu in WordPress.

 You must have cURL extension enabled.
+Please make sure that in settings of your browser you have activated JavaScript.

 ## Frequently Asked Questions